UK prime minister urged to speed up compensation for infected blood scandal victims

 “Over a succession of not just years, but decades, justice has been denied to people.
 They haven’t received the recognition that they need and deserve,” he added.

+The inquiry’s chairman, retired judge Brian Langstaff, told Sunak that affected families needed real action from his government.

+“They recognize the evidence they’ve heard this week of work being done but there aren’t any details.
+There is no timeline.
+There is no structure yet in place," Langstaff said.

-The government said last year that survivors and bereaved partners of those who died will receive 100,000 pounds ($129,000) in compensation.
+The government said last year that survivors and bereaved partners of those who died will receive 100,000 pounds ($129,000) as interim payment.

 Clive Smith, chairman of the Haemophilia Society, said delays in the compensation have “only compounded the suffering of those who have been waiting for this for so long”.